City University of New York: Austerity and the end of open admissions

 Joseph S. Murphy was Chancellor of the City University of New York from 1982 to 1990.
 CUNY at the time was the third-largest university in the United States, with over 180,000 students.
 CUNY's enrollment dipped after tuition was re-established, and there were further enrollment declines through the 1980s and into the 1990s.

-In 1995, CUNY suffered another fiscal crisis when Governor George Pataki proposed a drastic cut in state financing.
+In 1995, CUNY suffered another fiscal crisis when Governor George Pataki proposed a cut in state financing.
 He also called for a $500 tuition increase and an end to SEEK and College Discovery.
 In response, faculty cancelled classes and students staged protests.
-On March 23, 1995, between 10,000 and 20,000 students participated in a march on City Hall, organized by the CUNY Coalition Against the Cuts.
+On March 23, 1995, thousands of New York City public school and CUNY students joined a march to City Hall organized by the CUNY Coalition Against the Cuts.
 The organizers claimed that this was the "largest student demonstration since Vietnam."
-As detailed in College of Staten Island student newspaper The Banner, "scores of students were arrested and issued summonses," with Governor Pataki and Mayor Guiliani "[denying] any responsibility for the violence that occurred at the rally."
 The New York Times covered the protest: "sixty people, mostly students, were arrested, and 16, including 11 police offices were injured.
 All of the injuries were minor, the police said."
 Despite student efforts, by May, CUNY was forced to adopt deep cuts to college budgets and class offerings.
-By June, to save money spent on remedial programs, CUNY adopted a stricter admissions policy for its senior colleges: students deemed unprepared for college would not be admitted, this being a major departure from the 1970 Open Admissions program.
+By June, to save money spent on remedial programs, CUNY adopted a stricter admissions policy for its senior colleges; students deemed unable to complete necessary remedial work by the end of their freshman year would not be admitted, a major departure from the 1970 Open Admissions program.
 That year's final state budget cut funding by $102 million, which CUNY absorbed by increasing tuition by $750 and offering a retirement incentive plan for faculty.
 The Student Liberation Action Movement (SLAM!) was an organization that branched out from the CUNY Coalition.

 In 1999, a task force appointed by Mayor Rudolph Giuliani issued a report that described CUNY as "an institution adrift" and called for an improved, more cohesive university structure and management, as well as more consistent academic standards.
 Following the report, Matthew Goldstein, a mathematician and City College graduate who had led CUNY's Baruch College and briefly, Adelphi University, was appointed chancellor.
 CUNY ended its policy of open admissions to its four-year colleges, raised its admissions standards at its most selective four-year colleges (Baruch, Brooklyn, City, Hunter and Queens), and required new enrollees who needed remediation to begin their studies at a CUNY open-admissions community college.